jameslnewell/tradie/README.md

 - add: ability to pass in `mocha` options via `.mocharc` file
 - fix: made bundling of tests more reliable, but slower by not using `browserify-incremental`
+- fix: while watching with the build command, linting failures were preventing the bundle from being built (and watching starting) and linting was not re-run on change

 ### 0.4.0